 ‘Literacy skills’ relate to our ability to communicate effectively, in a variety of ways, to a range of audiences.
 Literacy encompasses the skills of reading, writing, speaking and listening.
+Students need to have good literacy skills in order to engage with the written word in everyday life.
+Being able to read and write means being able to keep up with current events, communicate effectively, and understand the issues that shape the world around our students.

 Here at Trinity Catholic College we believe that it is vital that we provide our students with the essential literacy skills that will enable them to achieve both academic success and allow them to succeed within their chosen career.